LuizRCNascimento/LuizRCNascimento/README.md

 My name is Luiz Nascimento (44) and I'm working on a career transition.
 I'm a mechanic engineer and after almost 18 year working at Ford Motor Co I decided to follow my heart and my passion.

 Currently, I'm studying at FAM University in Brazil to get a background of system and development.
-That's a new experience and so many tools and languages to understand the entire process to became a successfull Full Stack Developer.
+That's a new experience and so many tools and languages to understand the entire process to become a successfull Full Stack Developer.
 It's my challenge from now on. **Let's move forward!!!**

 ---
 Even without a huge amount of projects and/or contributions, I decided to include the summary below to map the overall scenario and work on new opportunities and tools.